-Plastic soup is a huge accumulation of plastic waste that’s been thrown away and has ended up in the ocean.
+Plastic soup refers to the huge accumulation of plastic waste that has been thrown away and has ended up in the ocean.
 As plastic does not degrade biologically, the plastic soup keeps growing in mass.
-The biggest concentration in the world was found in the North Pacific gyre, where actual islands of plastic have formed.
-And it’s growing drastically.
-Due to the effects of sunlight, changing weather conditions and the strength of the waves amongst other things, the piles of plastic debris reduce to tiny particles that pollute the majority of our oceans.
+The biggest concentration in the world was found in the North Pacific gyre, one of the five biggest ocean gyre’s in the world.
+In fact, it is the largest ecosystem in the world and now, due to the way we dispose of plastic and our overconsumption of the material, actual islands of plastic have formed in this area.

-Due to the fragmentation of plastic and the increase of small plastic particles, the ocean is slowly but surely transforming into a big polluted plastic soup.
+Due to the fragmentation of plastics and the increase of small plastic particles, the ocean is slowly but surely transforming into one large polluted plastic soup.
 As a result, toxins and other poisonous gasses that the plastic pieces pick up on their way to the ocean (think of sewers) are releasing from the particles and are spreading widely.
-Our marine animals and all other living organisms tend to mistake plastic for food and end up eating debris.
-Unconsciously they also ingest the microplastic that’s floating around in their habitat.
+As mentioned, our marine animals and all other living organisms tend to mistake plastic for food and end up eating debris.
+Unconsciously they ingest the microplastic that’s floating around in their habitat.

 Make sure not to buy any disposable plastic bags in the grocery store anymore.
 Instead, bring your own shopping bags, preferably ones made out of fabric.
-Also take some smaller reusable bags to put your fruits in.
+Also, take some smaller reusable bags to put your fruits and vegetables in.
 Make sure to have a couple in your car, so you always have some with you.
-Also, try to reduce the use of disposable products like plastic straws, cotton swabs, makeup wipes and other kinds of cleaning wipes.
-Encourage the brands that have chosen to wrap their products in environment-friendly packaging (such as paper or cardboard) and buy their products instead of the brands’ that still use plastic packaging.
+Try to skip the use of disposable products like plastic straws, make-up wipes and other kinds of cleaning wipes.
+Encourage the brands that have chosen to wrap their products in environmently friendly packaging (such as paper or cardboard) and buy their products instead of the brands that still use plastic packaging.